FranklinZEN/ThinkStash_KB/README.md

 B. **AI Worker Environment (`aiservice/.env.worker`):**
    - In the `aiservice/` directory, create a file named `.env.worker`.
-   - This file must contain all the environment variables the worker needs to run.
-You will need to get your own `GEMINI_API_KEY`.
+   - You will need to get your own `GEMINI_API_KEY` and set up a GCS bucket.
      ```
      # In aiservice/.env.worker
      DATABASE_URL="postgresql://user:password@localhost:5433/knowledge_cards?sslmode=disable"